Teach New Skills and Improve the Lives of School Children!

 The internet can be very slow, although if you need to you can take the short bus ride into town to use the internet cafes there.

 You will be provided with 3 meals a day from Monday to Friday.
-On a Saturday you will be given 2 meals (all of these will be shared with the family), although none will be provided on a Sunday.
+On a Saturday you will be given one meal (all of these will be shared with the family), although none will be provided on a Sunday.
 The project organizer is very happy to provide for any special dietary requirements (vegetarians and vegans, celiacs, any allergies or intolerances, etc.) if advised before you arrive.
 You are welcome to use the kitchen to prepare your own meals, as long as you keep it clean and tidy, or to eat in the restaurants in the village or town.
 If you choose to eat any meals not provided by the project organizer these will be at your own cost.

 In general, all that is required of you is to be enthusiastic, willing, and prepared to learn new skills, displaying a hardworking attitude and respect towards the local community and those you will be living and working with.